lucblassel/seqtools/README.md

-  random   Generate random sequences with normally distributed lengths ids      Extract sequence ids convert  Convert file to format help     Print this message or the help of the given subcommand(s)
+  random   Generate random sequences with normally distributed lengths ids      Extract sequence ids convert  Convert file to format select   Select sequences from file by identifier or index help     Print this message or the help of the given subcommand(s)

 Options: